nashpaz123/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 - [ ] Check boxes are steps that need to be completed.

 - [ ] If you have not already cloned this repo onto your computer, do so now.
+Make sure you have git, and run:

-You will be making use of files in this repo during this module
+`git clone https://github.com/nashpaz123/Please-Contain-Yourself ` You will be making use of files in this repo during this module.

-- [ ] `cd` into the repo and then `cd` into the directory '/3-Bundle_Your_App_Into_An_Image'
+- [ ] `cd` into the repo and then `cd` into the directory '/3-Bundle_Your_App_Into_An_Image'.
+Run:

+`cd Please-Contain-Yourself

+cd 3-Bundle_Your_App_Into_An_Image
+`

 ---
 >If you haven't already guessed - this repo comes with a little app that we're going to containerize with Docker.
 The app uses node.js and express to create a server that assigns itself a random number and then serves that random number to whoever asks for it.